nvarchar(n) vs nvarchar(max) performance in MS-SQL Server

 “n” in nvarchar(n) define the string length from 1 to 4,000.
 If your string is longer than 4,000 characters, you can define nvarchar(max) instead.

-Wow, Why is this happen?
+Wow, why is this happen?
 It’s because of the difference between the storage method in MS-SQL.

 In MS-SQL Server all data rows are stored in Pages.